-- It’s the Great Recession, Stupid.
+- Blame it on the Great Recession.
 Investors, especially those Boomer-age and up, are still feeling the effects of the market crash in 2008-2009.
 According to the Federal Reserve, Americans saw $1.3 trillion of wealth vaporize in the first quarter of 2009 alone.
 Older investors saw their retirement portfolios shrink so much, they’re still heavily invested in equities to make up their losses.

-- Bonds are Boring.
-Investing in Twitter is sexy.
-Investing in Treasury bills is just not.
+- Bonds are complicated.
 Stocks are easier to understand and to follow online.
 Bonds, with their multiple maturity rates, yields, prices and other factors to follow, can be head-scratchers.
 Most Main Street investors lack a deep knowledge of bonds.